 Misfits?
 Lovable rogues?
 Defenders of the faith?

 Nah, just a bunch of guys from Newport that share a love of good food.
 Safe.

 From soup kitchens in Greece to farmers' markets in Louisiana, head chef Barry has eaten his way from one place to the other, picking up new recipes and innovative ways of cooking street food inspired grub.
 A veteran of both the Cardiff restaurant and UK festival scenes, Barry is the bottle of corn syrup that holds this place together.

 A self-confessed foodie, Amar is Barry’s #2 and co-owner of Tin Can Kitchen.
 Working hard behind the scenes, Amar is in charge of pretty much everything that Barry doesn’t want to do – admin, deliveries, ordering stock etc. Which is a good thing, really, as it means that Barry can spend more time in the kitchen flipping burgers.

 An experienced marketer and former business owner, Jordan’s main job is to spread the word about Tin Can Kitchen.
 Hands on in nature, you’ll find Jordan preparing food in the kitchen or with his head in a laptop somewhere.
 Working closely with both Barry and Amar, Jordan is in charge of developing the TCK brand and exploring new ways of growing the business.

-Our fully equipped shipping containers can be loaded onto the back of a lorry and set up virtually anywhere.
-Depending on the mood, we can change our menu to suit your event.
-Fully licensed, we can even keep your guests topped up until the early hours.
+The Tin Can Kitchen experience is available for weddings, festivals, warehouse parties, you name it!
+All our gear can be loaded into the back of a van and set up virtually anywhere.
+Depending on the mood, we can even change our menu to suit your event.
+Let us know what you’re after and we’ll see what we can do.
 Tidy.